pulumi/registry/themes/default/content/registry/packages/aws/_index.md

 const bucket = new aws.s3.Bucket("mybucket");
 ```

-Visit the [How-to Guides page]({{<relref "./how-to-guides">}}) to find step-by-step guides for specific scenarios like creating a serverless application or setting up Athena search.
+Visit the [How-to Guides]({{<relref "./how-to-guides">}}) to find step-by-step guides for specific scenarios like creating a serverless application or setting up Athena search.

 ## Components